Treatments and Services

 Child life specialists focus on your child’s emotional and developmental needs.
 We work directly with you and your child so you can feel more in control about your medical experience.
 We help your child and family members express concerns and ease their fears.

 Read more about child life specialists at Seattle Children’s and how they help patients and families cope during uncertain times.

 Your child may have side effects from cancer treatments like chemotherapy and radiation therapy.
-These treatments destroy fast-growing cells — both cancer cells and healthy cells.
-Side effects happen because of damage to cells, including those that form blood, skin, hair and the lining of the mouth and digestive system.
+Some treatments destroy fast-growing cells – both cancer cells and healthy cells.

 Your healthcare team will let you know: